What is a Proctologist? Their Role & When to See a "Butt Doctor"

 7. Abdominal pain

 These symptoms may indicate an underlying condition that requires medical attention.
 If you experience these, don’t wait to schedule your appointment with a trusted rectal surgeon like us at AL Colon & Rectal.
+Your primary care physician, or another primary care provider such as a nurse practitioner or physician assistant, can also refer you to a proctologist for further evaluation and treatment.

 Common Treatments & Procedures Performed by Proctologists